Kizo007/Udacity---Feed-Reader-Testing---Jasmine-Framework/README.md

 In this project we are given a web-based application that reads RSS feeds by Udacity.
 The tests are added using Jasmine to check the functionalites of the code written.

+## How To Play

+1.Download or clone the repository on your machine.

+2.Extract the .zip file

-Check this project in your browser by following this link: https://codepen.io/kizo007/pen/aMwwzL
+3.Open index.html in your browser

 ## Why this Project?